 Jeep Safari: Jeep Safari is one of the best ways to explore the high altitude mountain passes, the emerald lakes and the breathtaking landscape of Ladakh.
 Tso Moriri Lake, Dah Hanu, Pangong Tso Lake, Nubra valley, Khardungla pass, Leh – Manali highway are some of the most popular destinations to enjoy Jeep Safari in Ladakh.

 Ice hockey: It is one of the most popular sports in Ladakh, played in the open on natural ice.
 Ice hockey is also called as pond hockey here and is played in the winter months from mid-November to January.

 Bike trips: There are several bike trips from Leh to Manali, which offers sightseeing of Manali, various high-altitude roads, including the Khardungla pass.
-A bike ride to Tsomoriri lake is also popular one, with beautiful scenery and exotic wildlife of Ladakh to see enroute.
+A bike ride to Tsomoriri lake is also a popular one, with beautiful scenery and exotic wildlife of Ladakh to see en route.